DelNov/T-Flows/readme.md

 As mentioned above, the case is homogeneous in streamwise and spanwise direction and driven by a pressure drop.
-A way to prescribe the point for monitoring plane, pressure drops and mass fluxes in characteristic planes was already described [above](#demo_parallel_proc_setting_mass_fluxes).
-For this case, we define monitoring planes in the geometrical center of the computational domain and set the mass flux to 0.2, which gives Re number of roughly 13'000.
+A way to prescribe the point for monitoring plane, pressure drops and volume flow rates in characteristic planes was already described [above](#demo_parallel_proc_setting_volume_flow_ratees).
+For this case, we define monitoring planes in the geometrical center of the computational domain and set the volume flow rate to 0.2, which gives Re number of roughly 13'000.
 ```
  POINT_FOR_MONITORING_PLANES    0.5  0.5  0.5
- MASS_FLOW_RATES                0.2  0.0  0.0
+ VOLUME_FLOW_RATES              0.2  0.0  0.0
 ```

 Since we seek a steady solution for this case, we do not care about the accuracy